Alcohol Use Disorder

 At the end of this module, participants will be able to:

-- Relate the ‘British Columbia Center of Substance Use Guidelines for the Clinical Management of High-Risk Drinking and Alcohol Use Disorder’ to treatment of alcohol use disorder.
+- Relate the ‘British Columbia Center of Substance Use Guidelines for the Clinical Management of High-Risk Drinking and Alcohol Use Disorder" to the treatment of alcohol use disorder.

 - Understand alcohol withdrawal management.